jessebmiller/treacherous-winds/src/allignment.md

 ## Chaotic

-* Are you freeing the imprisoned?
+* Are you challenging authority?
 * Are you disrupting who claims to be another's master?
 * Are you stoking discent at great risk to yourself?